replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.21, 1.22, 1.23, and 1.24

 ### New Features {#new-features-1-83-0}
 * Adds support for custom branding of the admin console using CSS (Alpha).
-To enable this feature on your account, log in to your Vendor Portal account and submit a feature request for "admin console branding".
+To enable this feature on your account, log in to your vendor portal account.
+Select **Support** > **Request a feature**, and submit a feature request for "admin console branding".

 ### Improvements {#improvements-1-83-0}
 * Icons supplied in the `icon` field of the Application custom resource can be square or circular.